GongT/baobao/@idlebox/node/etc/node.api.md

     _transform(chunk: Buffer, encoding: BufferEncoding, callback: Function): void;
 }

-// Warning: (ae-missing-release-tag) "lrelative" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "lrelative" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function lrelative(from: string, to: string): string;

-// Warning: (ae-missing-release-tag) "md5" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "md5" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function md5(data: Buffer): string;

-// Warning: (ae-missing-release-tag) "nodeResolvePathArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nodeResolvePathArray" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nodeResolvePathArray(from: string, file?: string): string[];

-// Warning: (ae-missing-release-tag) "normalizePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "normalizePath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const normalizePath: NormalizePathFunction;

-// Warning: (ae-missing-release-tag) "NormalizePathFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NormalizePathFunction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface NormalizePathFunction {